-COLUMBUS (HJ) – Did you know that many of the names for the days of the week are based on old pagan beliefs and mythology?
-One Ohio Christian coalition group didn’t until recently and now they plan on doing something about it.
-The Christian Guardians of His Word is a collection of churches from around the state of Ohio.
+COLUMBUS (FD) – The names for the days of the week are based on old pagan beliefs and mythology and one Ohio Christian coalition group wants to do something about it.
+The Christian Guardians of His Word are a collection of churches from around Ohio and West Virginia.
 Church leaders meet on a quarterly basis to discuss regional issues and politics.
-An emergency meeting was called when one of the members read their child's English language book and realized that the days of the week are based on “weird gods and heathen worship.”
+An emergency meeting was called after one of the members was looking over their child's shoulder at their virtual classroom, saw the teacher's "days of the week" lesson, and realized that the days of the week are based on “weird gods and heathen worship.”

-It was decided that the group would create a new set of Christian friendly names for the days of the week and then petition their local representatives to force the government to make it official.
-The team of representatives from 37 churches gathered at Our Peoples of God’s Church in Columbus, Ohio to decide upon the new names.
+The group decided to create a new set of Christian friendly names for the days of the week and then petition their state and federal representatives to force the government to make it official.
+The team of representatives from 37 churches gathered at Our Peoples of God’s Church in Columbus, Ohio to decide upon the new, Christian friendly names.

 Debate started immediately when someone suggested changing Sunday to "God's Day."
-At first it seemed like a positive change, until one member realized that every day is God’s day and that they should not narrow it down to one single day.
-For a few hours, debate raged between going with the assumption that everyone would understand that everyday is God’s day and the opposite end of the spectrum of calling Sunday, "God's Day 1" and going through the week in order "God's Day 2", "God's Day 3" and so on.
+It seemed like an obvious change, until one member shouted out that every day is God’s day and they should not narrow it down to one single day.
+For an hour, debate raged between going with the assumption that everyone would understand that everyday is God’s day and the opposite end of the spectrum of calling Sunday, "God's Day 1" and going through the week in order "God's Day 2", "God's Day 3" and so on.
 In the end it was decided to call Sunday “Church Day” with the understanding that everyone knows that every day is God's Day.

 For the next several hours, the rest of the days of the week were pounded out.
 Monday would become "Work Day."
 Tuesday would become "Spirit Day."
-There was a difference in opinion if Wednesday or Thursday should be called "Wash Day" as different people bathe and do laundry on different days of the week.
+There was a difference of opinion if Wednesday or Thursday should be called "Wash Day" as different people bathe and do laundry on different days of the week.
 As many members attend their individual churches on Wednesday as well, they decided to replace Wednesday with “Wash Up Day” to play upon the words sounding like “worship day.”
 Thursday is to become known as "Love Day" and everyone agreed to call Friday "Pizza Night Day."
-Saturday, of course, will be known as "Cartoon Day."
+Saturday, of course, will be known as "The Day Before Church Day."